Archer70/CoreStore/README.md

-# SMF-Store
+# CoreStore
-A store for SMF, obviously.
+A simple store mod for SMF.